 Here at Montgomery Sports Medicine Center the SCAT3, balance testing and Impact testing (Immediate Post-Concussion Assessment and Cognitive Testing) are often used in conjunction with an in-depth clinical analysis when evaluating a patient for concussion.
 The Impact test is a short computerized neuropsychological test that can be very useful in diagnosing concussions as long as a baseline test has been done prior to the injury.
 Imaging, such as MRI or CT, is rarely indicated.

 How long do concussions last for?

 The majority of patients with concussions (80-90%) recover in 7-10 days.
-Children and adolescent may take longer.
+Children and adolescents may take longer.

 There is no easy “cure” for concussion.
 The mainstay of treatment is rest, both mental and physical.
 Mental rest includes limiting screen time (computer, TV, video games, phone) and reading.
 It may also include taking time off of school or work, or modifying the day (taking breaks, wearing sunglasses to reduce light sensitivity).

 Physical rest means completely stopping physical activity until there are no symptoms.
 The athlete should then follow a graduated return to play protocol.

 - Sport-specific activities

 - Contact training

 Treatment may also include physical therapy or osteopathic manipulative therapy which can be conducted in-office.
 We may also provide referrals for ear/vision/balance issues, neck pain, neck muscle spasms, headaches.

 Through our state-of-the-art assessment tools and extensive concussion management experience, Montgomery Sports Medicine provides an essential medical perspective and can give athletes, families and coaches clear guidance in navigating potential head injuries.